 Finally, the reward.
 Pancakes.
 Recipe here.
 Enjoy!

-Written by Cinthia Milner, garden coach, blog writer, and outside sales staff.
+Written by Cinthia Milner, garden coach, and blog writer.

 BB Barns Garden Center serves all of Western North Carolina, upstate South Carolina and Tennessee.